 You’re stressed...
 Who isn't.
-Between work, meeting deadlines, taking your kids to soccer practice, planning family vacations, all while remembering to eat and having enough time to workout for yourself, can be challenging and make you want to pull your hair out.
-Added stress can affect sleep patterns, eating habits, and cause your hormones levels to go out of control, which contributes directly to added weight gain and body fat.
+Between work, meeting deadlines, taking your kids to soccer practice, planning family vacations, all while remembering to eat and having enough time to workout for yourself, it can be challenging and make you want to pull your hair out.
+Added stress can affect sleep patterns, eating habits, and cause your hormones levels to go out of control, which contributes directly to added weight gain, inflammation, and body fat.
 While cortisol is a necessary part of life, it’s important to keep your cortisol levels under control.

 What Is Cortisol?

 Cortisol is a steroid hormone, specifically a glucocorticoid, which is made in the adrenal glands.
 Cortisol regulates a wide range of biological processes including metabolic and immune responses.
 It’s been widely studied that cortisol responsiveness is an important indicator and determinant in the metabolic response to stress, specifically the 'fight or flight response' which influences weight gain and obesity.
 Cortisol controls the body’s blood sugar levels, thus regulating metabolism.
 So how do you control this raging stress hormone, so that you don’t invariably gain weight?